dimitar-nikovski/graphql-redis/readme.md

-A this moment in time, this project is in its inception, for the first working prototype, it needs to:
+A this moment in time, this project is in its inception, for the first working prototype, the following is needed:

 - [x] connect to a redis instance and read data into an AST structure
 - [x] add a configurable type-converter to use the inferred data and matching rules to create conversion DTOs with names, identifyers and relations